What Unique Selling Proposition Is & How to Define Yours [+7 Examples to Inspire You]

 M&M’s USP sounds like “Melts in your mouth, not in your hand.”
 Because they knew that other chocolate drops DID melt in your hand and it was annoying.
 They’ve even used a patented hard sugar coating that didn’t melt in hands.

-Here’s one of the most famous USP examples – the unique selling proposition from Head & Shoulders: “Clinically proven to reduce dandruff.”
+Here’s one of the most famous USP examples from Head & Shoulders: “Clinically proven to reduce dandruff.”

 I don’t want to say that it’s something incredibly new: “You get fresh, hot pizza delivered to your door in 30 minutes or less—or it’s free.”